dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 # Installation and usage

-The following paragraphs gives you an overview of how to install and use dsp-tools.
+dsp-tools is a Python package with a command line tool that helps you to interact with a DaSCH Service Platform (DSP) server.
+The following paragraphs give you an overview how to install and use dsp-tools.

 ## Installation

-To install the latest version run:
+To install the latest version, run:

 ```bash
 pip3 install dsp-tools